sailfish009/openstructure/modules/io/doc/mmcif.rst

     Also available as :meth:`GetDetails`.
 May also be modified by :meth:`SetDetails`.

+  .. attribute:: method_details

+    Details about the method used to determine this biological assembly.

+    Also available as :meth:`GetMethodDetails`.
+May also be modified by :meth:`SetMethodDetails`.

   .. attribute:: chains

     Chains involved in this bio unit.
 If not provided, resembles an empty list.